Email providers like Gmail sometimes filter my emails into the Promotions tab. Please check there, and let me know if you don't see it.

 Bravo for writing an adventure!
 I always do my best to help out fellow writers.
 I'm often swamped with running the Library, so it'd be a lot easier to answer specific questions you might have about what you're working on.
 That way, we can also keep each other safe from worries about muddled copyright or intellectual property stuff.

 Rather than do that, the best bet is to come up with your own style that defines your writing as unique and awesome.
 How I present my adventures is a big part of The Arcane Library's brand (it falls under my trade dress copyright), and the concern is that if someone else used my writing presentation, people might confuse it as my work or licensed/developed in partnership with me.
 That could create legal issues, and I want to avoid that!

-I'm not doing any further collaborations through the end of 2019 so I can wrap up all the work I have cooking.
+I'm not doing any further collaborations through the first half of 2020 so I can wrap up all the work I have cooking.